spinguard/course-spring-brasb-build-a-rest-api/STATEMENT_OF_WORK.md

 13. **Content rendering system in staging matches production**
 14. **Educates 3.4.0 is available and Hugo migration is straightforward**
 15. **Educates authoring flow documentation is available**
+16. **Access given to Spring Academy staging environment for user verification purposes**
+17. **Potential doubling of Educates footprint - assumed staging and production lab environments have sufficient scaling and capacity to accommodate**
+18. **OSS contribution process (forks, PRs, GitHub Flow) is acceptable workflow**

 ---